From Text to Mask: Localizing Entities Using the Attention of Text-to-Image Diffusion Models: Experiments

 \paragraph{Evaluation}

 We select Pascal VOC 2012~\cite{pascalvoc} and Microsoft COCO 2014~\cite{mscoco} for evaluation.
 Pascal VOC 2012 is a semantic segmentation dataset with $20$ object categories.
 It consists of $1464$ training images, $10582$ augmented training images, $1449$ validation images, and $1456$ test images.
 MS COCO 2014 dataset contains $80$ object categories and $1$ background class.
 It has $82081$ training images and $40137$ validation images.
-In our experiment, only image-level labels are used for training.
+In our experiment, only image-level labels are used to generate pseudo masks.
 The mean Intersection over Union (mIoU) value is reported as the evaluation metric.

 \paragraph{Quantitative Results}